johnsteele/atsd/api/sql/README.md

 ### LIKE Expression

-The `LIKE` expression supports `%` and `_` wildcards which can be escaped with backslash `\`, if the symbol occurs in the matched value.
+The `LIKE` expression returns true if the value matches the specified string pattern which supports `%` and `_` wildcards.

+* Percent sign `%` matches zero or more characters in the value.

+* Underscore `_` matches exactly one character in the value.

-The comparison is case-sensitive, even for entity and metric names.
+The comparison is case-sensitive, including **entity and metric** names.

 ```sql
 SELECT datetime, entity, value, tags.mount_point, tags.file_system